teambit/docs/docs/building-with-bit/pre-existing-components.md

 title: Pre-existing Components
 ---

 Bit can be used on pre-existing projects and components can be added using the `bit add` command.
+If you would like to [create new components](/getting-started/creating-components) we suggest you use the `bit create` command.

 ## Add Pre-existing Components